exakat/exakat-docs/Reference/Rules/Variables/NoInitialS.rst

 No Initial S In Variable Names
 ++++++++++++++++++++++++++++++

   The initial capital S in a variable name, may easily be mistaken with the dollar sign.
+This rules reports all variables that use a capital S as first letter after the dollar sign, to avoid this problem.

 .. code-block:: php